-Category Contingencies System Lin nits or Impacts S Initiating Event(s) and Contingency Component(s) Components Out of Service Thermal Limits Voltage Limits System Stable Loss of Demand or Curtailed Firm Transfers Cascading ^c Outages Bipolar Block, with Normal Clearing: 4.
+Category Contingencies System Limits or Impacts Initiating Event(s) and Contingency Component(s) Components Out of Service Thermal Limits Voltage Limits System Stable Loss of Demand or Curtailed Firm Transfers Cascading c Outages Bipolar Block, with Normal Clearing: 4.
 Bipolar (dc) Line Fault (non 3Ø), with Normal Clearing: 5.
-Double Circuit Towerline Multiple Multiple A/R A/R A/R A/R Yes Yes Planned ^d Planned ^d No No SLG Fault, with Delayed Clearing: 6.
+Double Circuit Towerline Multiple Multiple A/R A/R A/R A/R Yes Yes Planned d Planned d No No SLG Fault, with Delayed Clearing: 6.
 Generator 8.
 Transformer 7.
 Transmission Circuit 9.
-Bus Section Multiple Multiple A/R A/R A/R A/R Yes Yes Planned ^d Planned ^d No No D ^e - Extreme event resulting in two or more (multiple) components removed or cascading out 3Ø Fault, with Delayed Clearing (stuck breaker or protection system failure): 1.
+Bus Section Multiple Multiple A/R A/R A/R A/R Yes Yes Planned d Planned d No No D e - Extreme event resulting in two or more (multiple) components removed or cascading out 3Ø Fault, with Delayed Clearing (stuck breaker or protection system failure): 1.
 Generator 3.
 Transformer 2.
 Transmission Circuit 4.
 Bus Section 3Ø Fault, with Normal Clearing: 5.
 Breaker (failure or internal fault) Other: 6.
-Loss of towerline with three or more circuits widespread an Portions or stable operatin Evaluation systems. ve substantial rea or areas. all of the inte ng point. of these even loss of custor erconnected synthesis may requir ystems may e joint stuc d and generation y or may not ac lies with neight a extent and eff hieve a new, poring
+Loss of towerline with three or more circuits Evaluate for risks and consequences.
+May involve substantial loss of customer demand and generation in a widespread area or areas.
+Portions or all of the interconnected systems may or may not achieve a new, stable operating point.
+Evaluation of these events may require joint studies with neighboring systems.
+Document measures or procedures to mitigate the extent and effects of such

-Category Contingencies System Lim nits or Impact 8 Initiating Event(s) and Contingency Component(s) Components Out of Service Thermal Limits Voltage Limits System Stable Loss of Demand or Curtailed Firm Transfers Cascading ^c Outages of service 7.
+Category Contingencies System Limits or Impacts Initiating Event(s) and Contingency Component(s) Components Out of Service Thermal Limits Voltage Limits System Stable Loss of Demand or Curtailed Firm Transfers Cascading c Outages of service 7.
 All transmission lines on a common right-of way 8.
 Loss of a substation (one voltage level plus transformers) 9.
 Loss of a switching station (one voltage level plus transformers) 10.
 Loss of a all generating units at a station 11.
 Loss of a large load or major load center 12.
 Failure of a fully redundant special protection system (or remedial action scheme) to operate when required 13.
 Operation, partial operation, or misoperation of a fully redundant special protection system (or remedial action scheme) for an event or condition for which it was not intended to operate 14.
 Impact of severe power swings or oscillations from disturbances in another Regional Council. retion of the e ntities respon uences of these le reliability of